Code-Institute-Submissions/MS1-Vibe-Tribe/README.md

   • The visitor would want the purpose of the site to be clear and information should be easy to find.

   • The visitor would want the site to be easy to navigate on all devices.

   • The visitor would want the social media buttons to be easily accessible.

 ### Goals of a returning visitor :dart:

-  • The visitor would be looking to find out more about street culture and be able to explore their intrests more.
+  • The visitor would be looking to find out more about street culture and be able to explore their interests more.
   • The visitor would be looking to find out more informaton about the hub
   • The visitor would would to feel like their niche is being recognised